romitjain/romitjain.github.io/_posts/2022-01-09-Inbox-zero.md

 ### Use snooze

-Read about the snooze feature in Gmail [here](https://support.google.com/mail/answer/7622010?hl=en&co=GENIE.Platform%3DDesktop).
+Read about the snooze feature in Gmail in the [official Gmail help doc](https://support.google.com/mail/answer/7622010?hl=en&co=GENIE.Platform%3DDesktop).

 The filters take care of 95% of my emails.
 For the rest of my mails, I do either of these things: